 A delightful Hohner Pokerwork D/G Melodeon-Used .
-Fully serviced in my own workshop this instrument comes with a full one year warranty, leather strap and a case for transporting it around.
+Fully serviced in my own workshop this instrument comes with a full one year warranty and leather strap.

-A super example of this classic D/G melodeon.
+There is very little wear on this melodeon.
+The thumb strap is quite worn but other than that the melodeon plays well.
 Often known as the workhorse of English Morris this example is ready to played in the summer months and beyond.

 These melodeons are getting harder to find each year , so take this chance to buy now.

 The Hohner Pokerwork D/G Melodeon is the workhorse instrument of English Morris, and is a classic not to be missed.

 Button keyed diatonic Accordion, In England this term includes all button keyed diatonic accordions, in Ireland and Scotland it is more specific to the one row 10 keyed variety.